openid/fapi/FAPI_2_0_Advanced_Profile.md

  1. shall support signed request objects according to JAR [@I-D.ietf-oauth-jwsreq] at the PAR endpoint [@I-D.ietf-oauth-par]
- 2. shall support signed authorization responses via JWT Secured Authorization Response Mode for OAuth 2.0 [JARM]
+ 2. shall support signed authorization responses via JWT Secured Authorization Response Mode for OAuth 2.0 [@!JARM]
- 3. may support OpenID Connect [@!OpenID] ID Tokens as detached signatures for backward compatibility with existing implementations
+ 3. may support OpenID Connect [@!OIDC] ID Tokens as detached signatures for backward compatibility with existing implementations
  4. when offering token introspection [@!RFC7662], shall sign introspection responses that are issued in JWT format according to [@I-D.ietf-oauth-jwt-introspection-response]
  5. OPEN QUESTION: how to sign resource requests and responses?